derozn/derozn/README.md

 - 🎪 Building [**iamnick.dev**](https://iamnick.dev) — a scroll-driven 3D carnival portfolio in React Three Fiber
 - 🛠️ Leading engineering at [**Travelex**](https://travelex.com)
-- 🧪 Happiest where performance, delightful UX and WebGL meet
+- 🧪 Happiest where performance, delightful UX and creativity meet
-- 💬 Ask me about React, TypeScript, Three.js, or shipping ambitious front-ends
+- 💬 Ask me about React, TypeScript, Next.JS, or shipping ambitious front-ends
 - 🖼️ Yes, that portrait is ~20,000 clustered circles, generated from a photo

 </td>